10 Best Yoga Retreats in the US

 Surya can cater to you on dates that work for you.
 You can book private accommodation at the guest house and participate in yoga and healing sessions that are customized to fit your needs.

 Suitable for all levels, Surya Sedona Yoga & Hiking also offers healing massage, sound healing, emotional healing, and private yoga.
 Just because the program focuses on individual growth, it doesn’t mean you only have to go solo.
-Surya Sedona Yoga & Hiking also have programs perfect for groups or families and couples.
+Surya Sedona Yoga & Hiking also has programs perfect for groups or families and couples.

 Retreat website: Surya Sedona Yoga & Hiking